All in One Goulash

 - Sprinkle remaining 1/2 cup mozzarella cheese over top of goulash; cook at 80 percent power 1 to 2 minutes, or until cheese melts.
 Let stand 5 minutes before serving.

 - We can never get enough goulash, which is why we had to put together a collection of some of our favorite, easy goulash recipes.
-Click here to check them out!
+Click here to check them out and if you're looking for more ideas on what to make with your ground beef, click here to check out some of our ground beef recipes.

 - Make sure you have the perfect sides available with our collection of Incredibly Easy Broccoli Recipes: 27 Broccoli Casserole Recipes, Side Dishes, and More.